OpenPaymentNetwork/FerlySite/backend/Sphinx/customer.rst

     :<json integer invitation_code_length:
         Optional number specifying how many characters should be in the invitation code (if the transfer is an invitation).
 A minimum of 6 characters is required.
 More characters mean the code takes longer to enter but is less guessable.
 The code consists of digits and uppercase letters.
 Apps may present invitation codes with embedded dashes (-) for readability; the platform ignores the dashes.

+    :<json string name:
+        Optional.
+A custom name to tie to the transfer.

     :statuscode 200:
         Successful.
 The response body is a JSON object with the following attribute: